AymoneKouame/google-cloud-data-storage/README.md

 **INPUTS**
   - 'bucket_or_disk' (default = 'bucket'): A string; list data in the bucket or the disk?
 Enter 'bucket' or 'disk'.
-  - 'bucket' (default = workspace environment bucket or bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where the data is to list is.
+  - 'bucket' (default = bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where the data is to list is.
   - 'directory': A string.
 Which directory to use?
-If bucket_or_disk = 'bucket', the default directory is 'notebooks' or the directory defined at initialization.
-If bucket_or_disk = 'disk', the default directory is the root.
+If bucket_or_disk = 'bucket', the default is directory defined at initialization.
+If bucket_or_disk = 'disk', the default directory is the root disk directory.
   - 'pattern' (default = '*') which pattern to use for the files to be listed?

 **OUTPUT**: List of files in the specified bucket or disk location.